srh-gst/ML_term_paper/Paper/paper.md

 |**Open education**   |                        |                 |
 |  Training accuracy  |   0.8185               | 0.4996          |
 |  Test accuracy      |   0.8188               | 0.5021          |
+\medskip
+\begin{minipage}{0.4\textwidth}
+{\scriptsize The table shows the accuracy of the Lasso logistic model compared to the accuracy of the unregularized model.
+The Lasso regularized model yields higher accuracy scores for both training and test data.}
+\end{minipage}

 # Lasso Linear Model